 The U-182 had been homeward bound on the surface when it was picked up by the MacKenzie's radar.
-The U-182 quickly submerged however could not successfully avoid the MacKenzie's sonar.
+The U-182 quickly submerged; however it could not successfully avoid the MacKenzie's sonar.

-The MacKenzie attacked twice, however left the area after about 90 minutes unsure as to her success.
+The MacKenzie attacked twice and left the area after about 90 minutes, unsure as to her success.
 Review of German records after the war confirmed the sinking.

 Nikolai Clausen's Naval Promotions